We have five factories and 19 years of experience in plant extracts

 Age-Related Macular Degeneration (AMD):

 AMD is a leading cause of vision loss in individuals over the age of 50.
 It involves the deterioration of the macula, the central part of the retina responsible for sharp, central vision.
 Lycopene has been found to play a protective role against AMD due to its ability to combat oxidative stress and inflammation, which are key factors in the development of this condition.
-Studies have suggested that higher intakes of Lycopene are associated with a reduced risk of developing AMD.
+Studies have suggested that higher intakes of lycopene are associated with a reduced risk of developing AMD.

 Cataracts:

 Cataracts are a clouding of the eye's lens that can lead to a decrease in vision.
 Oxidative damage to the lens proteins is one of the primary causes of cataract formation.
 Lycopene's antioxidant properties help protect the lens from oxidative damage, potentially delaying or preventing the onset of cataracts.
-Research has indicated that diets rich in Lycopene may lower the risk of cataract development.
+Research has indicated that diets rich in lycopene may lower the risk of cataract development.

 Glaucoma:

-While less directly studied than AMD and cataracts, some research suggests that Lycopene may also have a positive impact on glaucoma, a group of diseases that damage the eye's optic nerve and can lead to blindness.
-The antioxidant properties of Lycopene could help protect the optic nerve from damage caused by oxidative stress.
+While less directly studied than AMD and cataracts, some research suggests that lycopene may also have a positive impact on glaucoma, a group of diseases that damage the eye's optic nerve and can lead to blindness.
+The antioxidant properties of lycopene could help protect the optic nerve from damage caused by oxidative stress.

 Diabetic Retinopathy: